AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

  ![custom error handler message](/help/forms/assets/custom-error-handler-message.png)

-Open the console and check the response and header for the validation error message using the custom error handler function.
+Open the browser console and check the response and header, received from the REST Service Endpoint, for the validation error message.

 Sample code of standard external service error response using the Adaptive Form fieldName: